mwangisamkariuki/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 # Task 4: Hexadecimal printing
     Write a program that prints all numbers from 0 to 98 in decimal and in hexadecimal (as in the following example)
+# Task 5: Print numbers 0-99
+    the numbers should be separated by a comma,","